bioSyntax/bioSyntax-site/man.md

 ```
 # If your file is compressed, you can 'pipe' the data
 # using the "|" operator from decompression, directly into
 # less.
-You must prefix the extension as file formats are
+You must prefix the file extension you want
-# not recognized within streams.
+# as file formats are not recognized within streams.

 cd ~/myCompressedData/